Am I eligible to teach in China?

 5. You must have a CLEAR Criminal Background Check from your home country

-China doesn’t want any hardened foreign criminals among its midst and we guess this is fair as well.
+China doesn’t want any foreign criminals or those who have committed crimes previously in its midst.
+We guess this is fair as well.
 To apply for a Z Visa, you must present a Criminal Record (also called a Police Check) that shows you have no priors.

 Find out how to obtain a Criminal Record Check in your home country.